-Many BIG insurance companies have already announced intentions to drop certain Medicare Advantage plans in 2026.
+Many BIG insurance companies have confirmed intentions to drop certain Medicare Advantage plans in 2026.
+These developments affect approximately 2.6 million Medicare beneficiaries.

 Here’s what you need to know.